COMPUTER FORENSICS DEGREE

 - Digital/Computer Crime Specialist

-A computer forensics bachelor's degree is required for any position in this field.
+A computer forensics bachelor's degree may be required for any position in this field.
 Most schools may offer a degree in computer science and then offer an emphasis in forensics.
 This degree is critical because your knowledge needs to go beyond an understanding of computers and software systems.
 You will need proficient knowledge of cyber crime and how cyber criminals attack computer systems as well as insight into how their minds think and work.
-Master's degrees in computer forensics are available and are helpful if you want to improve your resume and expand job opportunities, or move up to senior roles within your current place of work.
+Master's degrees in computer forensics may also be available and might be helpful if you want to improve your resume and expand job opportunities, or move up to senior roles within your current place of work.

 The stepping stones in job positions within this field tend to balance with the work experience required.
 When starting as a junior or entry-level analyst, some employers may only require 1-to-2 years experience, but usually an average of three years is the expected norm.
 Senior or management roles are going to need at least five years on the job to be considered for advancement.
 Internships and employers that offer in house training are excellent ways to build up your work experience.